Scenario App

 - Kuznetsov, I.; Androsov, A.; Fofonova, V.; Danilov, S.; Rakowsky, N.; Harig, S.; Wiltshire, K.H.
 Evaluation and Application of Newly Designed Finite Volume Coastal Model FESOM-C, Effect of Variable Resolution in the Southeastern North Sea.
 Water 2020, 12, 1412. https://doi.org/10.3390/w12051412 More information about the reference

-2. Hydrological Models
+2. Hydrological System Components

 Global models provide us boundary conditions for the regional models and are important to produce climate projections.